purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 moveDistance
 ~~~~~~~~~~~~

-Drives the robot straight for a distance (using closed-loop control).
-Blocks while the robot is
+Drives the robot straight for a distance with units of motor degrees (using closed-loop control).
-driving.
+Blocks while the robot is driving.

 .. tabs ::
    .. tab :: Prototype